 Although these approaches are effective for individual tasks, they lack generalizability across domains.
 This limitation necessitates substantial human effort in problem design and imposes a heavy burden on problem decomposition in order to coordinate multiple specialized solvers for multi-task autonomy.
 Moreover, certain problems, such as multi-stage motion planning \citep{toussaint2015logic, Xue24ICRA} (also referred to as task and motion planning \citep{garrett2021integrated}), are inherently coupled and cannot be decomposed into independent subproblems that can be solved in isolation.
 In such cases, discrete mode sequencing (typically addressed with search-based methods) and continuous motion planning (typically addressed with gradient-based or sampling-based methods) must be considered jointly.

-These challenges highlight the need for a general formulation for robot decision-making.
+These challenges highlight the need for a general formulation for robot optimization.
 Monte Carlo Tree Search (MCTS) \citep{coulom2006efficient} offers a compelling framework: it eliminates reliance on gradient information, thereby avoiding poor local optima and making it well-suited for handling nonconvex constraints, nonlinear kinematics and dynamics.
-Moreover, by strategically exploring multiple branches of the search tree, MCTS is naturally capable of multi-modal solution discovery, identifying diverse feasible strategies across different modes.
-Furthermore, the continuous domain can be discretized into tree nodes, enabling joint modeling of both discrete and continuous decision variables.
+Moreover, by strategically exploring multiple branches of the search tree, MCTS is naturally capable of multi-modal solution discovery, identifying diverse feasible solutions across different modes.
+Furthermore, it enables joint modeling of both discrete and continuous decision variables by discretizing the continuous domain into discrete grid points.
 This discretization, however, often results in excessively large trees and correspondingly slow convergence.